johnpapa/angular-event-view-cli/README.md

 # EventViewCli

-Angular Demo with a Little but of a lot of features
+Angular Demo with a Little bit of a lot of features

 ## Development server